SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/nginx-opentelemetry.md

 :::note
 If you want to use an existing OpenTelemetry Collector, you can skip this step by selecting the "Use an existing Collector" option.
 :::

-If you want to use an existing OpenTelemetry Collector then this step can be skipped by selecting the option of using an existing Collector.

 If you want to create a new Collector please select **Add a new Collector** option.